Axertin/wolf/docs/wolf_imgui.md

 ### The Solution

-Wolf solves this by implementing **allocator sharing**:
+Wolf solves this by implementing **complete resource sharing**:

-1. **Wolf runtime** sets up ImGui with specific memory allocator functions
+1. **Wolf runtime** sets up ImGui with specific memory allocator functions and font atlas
-2. **Mods** configure their ImGui instances to use the **same allocator functions**
+2. **Mods** configure their ImGui instances to use the **same allocators and context**
-3. All ImGui memory operations use the same heap, preventing corruption
+3. All ImGui operations use shared resources (memory, fonts, textures), preventing corruption

-This approach follows ImGui's official recommendation for DLL usage as documented in `imgui.cpp`.
+This approach follows ImGui's official recommendations for DLL usage as documented in `imgui.cpp` and `imgui.h`:

+> "DLL users: heaps and globals are not shared across DLL boundaries!
+You will need to call SetCurrentContext() + SetAllocatorFunctions() for each static/DLL boundary you are calling from."

+> "Each context create its own ImFontAtlas by default.
+You may instance one yourself and pass it to CreateContext() to share a font atlas between contexts."

+### Styled Text Limitations

+Due to the complexity of sharing font atlas data across DLL boundaries, **styled text functions are not supported**:

+- **Unsupported**: `ImGui::TextColored()`, `ImGui::PushStyleColor() + Text()`, and similar styled text operations
+- **Supported**: All other ImGui functionality works perfectly (buttons, inputs, layout, separators, etc.)
+- **Future**: Wolf may provide wrapper functions for styled text if needed (e.g., `wolf::textColored()`)

 ## How It Works

 ### Automatic Setup

-Wolf's GUI system handles allocator sharing automatically.
+Wolf's GUI system handles allocator and context sharing automatically.
 When a mod calls `wolf::setImGuiContext()`, the following happens:

 1. **First call only**: Wolf's allocator functions are retrieved and configured
 2. **Every call**: Wolf's shared ImGui context is set as the current context
-3. **Result**: The mod can safely use ImGui functions with shared memory management
+3. **Result**: The mod can safely use most ImGui functions with shared memory management

-### Memory Safety
+### Resource Safety

-The system ensures memory safety by:
+The system ensures resource safety by:

-- **Shared allocators**: All ImGui allocations use Wolf's memory heap
+- **Shared allocators**: All ImGui allocations use Wolf's memory heap (prevents crashes)
-- **Context sharing**: All mods use the same ImGui context instance
+- **Shared context**: All mods use the same ImGui context instance (prevents state conflicts)
+- **Simple limitations**: Styled text functions avoided to prevent font atlas complications
-- **Automatic setup**: Allocator configuration happens transparently
+- **Automatic setup**: All necessary resource sharing happens transparently

 ## Creating GUI Windows